AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Variables"
 >abstract="You can add variables to your delivery, which can be useful for tracking and personalization.
 These variables are accessible from both your delivery content and your workflows."

+You can add variables to your delivery, which can be useful for tracking and personalization.
+These variables are accessible from both your delivery content and your workflows.
+Stored variables are used to set values that remain constant across all messages within the delivery.
+They can also be configured in delivery templates.

 To add a variable, browse to the **[!UICONTROL Variables]** tab as shown below.